Spain Golden Visa Alternatives

 Can I Get Permanent Residency in Spain with the Golden Visa?

-When you first obtain the Golden visa, you will be given a temporary residence permit (TIE) which is valid for up to one year.
-Once this first permit ends, you will need to renew your visa and permit which will then be valid for up to three years.
-After this, you are able to renew the permit another year and after 5 years you can obtain residency in Spain on a permanent basis.
+If you already hold a Golden visa in Spain you will be eligible for Spanish residency after 5 years.
+When you first obtained a Golden visa, you would’ve been given a temporary residence permit (TIE) which is valid for up to one year.
+Once this first permit ended, you would have needed to renew your visa and permit valid for up to three years.
+After this, you are able to renew the permit another year and after 5 years obtain residency in Spain on a permanent basis.

 Each time you renew your visa, you will need to demonstrate that you still meet the eligibility criteria for the Golden visa and have maintained your investments.